 The law sets the self-employment tax rate as a percentage of your net earnings from self-employment.
 This rate consists of 12.4% for social security and 2.9% for Medicare taxes.

-Additional Medicare Tax applies to self-employment income above a threshold amount received in taxable years beginning after December 31, 2012.
+Additional Medicare Tax applies to self-employment income above a threshold.
 The threshold amounts are $250,000 for a married individual filing a joint return, $125,000 for a married individual filing a separate return, and $200,000 for all others.
-For additional information, see Questions and Answers for the Additional Medicare Tax on IRS.gov.
+For additional information, see Questions and Answers for the Additional Medicare Tax.

 Compute self-employment tax on Form 1040, Schedule SE (PDF).
 When figuring your adjusted gross income on Form 1040, you can deduct one-half of the self-employment tax.
 You calculate this deduction on Schedule SE.
 The Social Security Administration uses the information from Schedule SE to compute your benefits under the social security program.

 Page Last Reviewed or Updated: April 07, 2016